Expertlink/ps-pattern-library/source/patterns/README.md

 * Global data lives in the `source/data` directory in JSON files.
 This data is namespaced by JSON filename (e.g. `foo.json` is available on the `foo` object) and available to all templates.
 * Local data is available by creating a JSON file with the same name as the pattern it's for, in the same directory.
 Properties from local data are available at the top level.
 * Local data will supersede global data in the case of a namespace conflict.

+##### Pre-defined Data

+The following variables are available to patterns and templates:

-* The variable `{{ pathRoot }}` is available to patterns to create a relative path to the top of the pattern library.
+* `{{ pathRoot }}`: is available to patterns to create a relative path to the top of the pattern library.
+* `{{ dirName }}`: Name of the "page" or immediate parent directory, formatted in the same way that nav items are.
+Used to create page titles.
+Note that the top-level page is currently hard-coded to be named 'Welcome' (not 'Patterns' as it would be without hard-coding it).

 #### Front Matter